Morwenn/cpp-sort/docs/Comparators.md

 Every non-refined comparator described below is also a [transparent comparator][transparent-func].
 While this ability is not used by the library itself, it means that the comparators can be used with the standard library associative containers to compare heterogeneous objects without having to create temporaries.

-*Changed in version 1.5.0:* every non-refined comparator is now a [transparent comparator][transparent-func].

 ### Total order comparators

 ```cpp